One of our early web pages, from 2000

 When roydresselphoto.com went live, and I began posting wedding photos to it after each wedding, it became a hit.
 I even had people contacting me if I didn’t have a wedding for a few weeks.
 They wanted to see the dresses, the people, and the decorations that make up a wedding.

 I was also able to post samples of all my work, prices, and what I offered.
 It became a brochure.
 Previously, I would have to mail people prices or go over the details over the phone.
 Now people could look them up on the site.
-This was even before something called Google came along.
-It was hard to find things on the web.
-Search engines like Yahoo and Alta Vista were being spammed by people who would put keywords all over a page or hide them using the same color for fonts as the page.
+This was in the early days when search engines like Yahoo and Alta Vista and google in its infancy, were being spammed by people who would put keywords all over a page or hide them using the same color as the page background.
 So I would still need to give people the web page address all the time, or they would ask what your web site address is.
-Now, that never happens.
+Now, I just tell them to google Roy Dressel.

 Running into issues with a local hosting provider

 Originally I had wanted to use the site name (URL) of www.roydresselphotography.com.
 But because there was a limitation on how many letters could be used in the URL, I settled for www.roydresselphoto.com.
-I used a local company to host my site internet service called Mindinfo, and they registered my domain name for me.
-I learned a big lesson in what not o do when I let them do that.
+I used a local company to host my site called Mindinfo, and they registered my domain name for me.
+I learned a big lesson in what not to do when I let them do that.
 They were soon out of business, and I was forced to move my site to a new hosting provider.
 To do that, I had to show that I owned the domain name.
-Well, Mindinfo had registered the side and as the owner.
+Well, Mindinfo had registered the site, and they were the owner of the domain name.
 Now they were gone.
 I had to go through a process where the new host contacted Mindinfo.
 When they got no response after a few days, they reassigned the domain to me.
 A real pain.

 The site has had many changes in the twenty years

 Over the years, I went through several domain hosts.
 After the MindInfo Issues, I moved the site to a large hosting provider called Hostway.
-After a few years, I found a better deal with the provider I am now using, 1&1 Ionis.
+After a few years, I found a better deal with the provider 1&1 Ionis, and just recently I moved all my sites (I have three websites) to one of the premier hosts called Siteground.
 Costs have gone way down in hosting.
 At one time, I was paying $50 a month for basic hosting with just a small amount of webspace.
-Today it’s about $10 for unlimited space.
-I now have a modern site with up to date SSL encryption.
-Working with my website had become easy, and I can do it from any computer I am working on.
+Today it’s about about about $7 per month with gigs of space.

 Of course, today, the web is just part of our lives.
 It went from a fun thing to use to something that is required to do business.
 Like electricity, if the internet goes out at work, I can’t do much at all.
 Most of the apps that I use are in the cloud.
 My bookkeeping, my contact info CRM, my phone, is dependent on internet access.